If your child is restless or snores during the night, and then is also extra tired during the day, it might be time for an overnight sleep study.

 Help your child achieve undisturbed sleep

-To know for sure whether your child has sleep apnea, University Health System offers sleep studies, which are conducted overnight at a nearby hotel.
+To know for sure whether your child has sleep apnea, University Health offers sleep studies, which are conducted overnight at a nearby hotel.
 The test involves several types of monitors to measure brain activity, air flow and oxygen levels in the blood.
 Parents will also be in the room, but in a different bed so as to not disturb the child’s sleep.

 With the information from the study, Franks can tell parents how many hours the child slept, whether the child achieved all stages of sleep, how many apneas occurred, and whether there were any abnormal leg movements, among other details.
 She then will make recommendations about the next step, whether that be removing tonsils, removing the adenoids (tissues behind the nasal passages), losing weight or other treatment options.